KeyanSong/431-2018/README.md

 - Instructions for [installing (and updating) the software are here](https://github.com/THOMASELOVE/431-2018/tree/master/software).
 - Data and code for the course are available at [this page](https://github.com/THOMASELOVE/431-2018-data).

-431 is also supported by [DataCamp](https://www.datacamp.com), a terrific learning platform for data science, and you'll get more details on that in the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html), and an invitation to join us in that community after the course starts.
+431 is also supported by [DataCamp](https://www.datacamp.com), a terrific learning platform for data science, and you'll get more details on that in the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/datacamp.html).
+On 2018-08-30, I sent you an invitation to join us in that community.
+Please do.

 ## When and Where?